 Strathclyde Entrepreneurial Network

-The University of Strathclyde is home to the Strathclyde Entrepreneurial Network, a global support network for current students and graduates.
-The network has supported many internationally successful student and graduate businesses and yours could be next!
+The Strathclyde Entrepreneurial Network is a global support network for current students and graduates.
+The Network has supported many internationally successful student and graduate businesses and yours could be next!

 This class introduces participants to the fundamentals of creativity and opportunity recognition.
 Through a blend of hands on creativity exercises, ideation tools and techniques through to models of opportunity evaluation, students will develop foundational entrepreneurship skills.

-Issues and Trends in Entrepreneurship, Innovation & Technology
+Issues & Trends in Entrepreneurship, Innovation & Technology

-The class provides a firm foundation in scholarly, practitioner and policy perspectives for "mega-trends" in entrepreneurship, innovation and technology.
-Students will learn about cutting-edge developments such as fin-tech, the sharing economy and social innovation, while also learning how entrepreneurial ecosystems function.
+This module provides a firm foundation in scholarly, practitioner and policy perspectives for "mega-trends" in entrepreneurship, innovation and technology.
+This is a student-driven class, where you'll develop research and presentation skills, and learn about cutting-edge developments such as digital health technology, the sharing economy and social innovation, while also learning how entrepreneurial ecosystems function.

 As increasing volumes of data are collected and made available to the public, identifying opportunities through analysis of data is a necessary skill for the contemporary entrepreneur.
 This course will empower students with a range of different analytic methods and software tools that will allow them to successfully identify high-value data-drive entrepreneurial opportunities.